kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

     }
     ```

-It is possible to send request parameters in key and value format, for this purpose it is supposed to use `HttpHeaders` type or `Map` type,
+Headers can be sent in key-value format using `HttpHeaders` or `Map`, where the key is the header name and must be `String`.
-where the key is the parameter name and must be of type `String`, and the parameter value can be of any type and will be processed through `String.valueOf()`:
+For non-string values, an available `StringParameterConverter<T>` is used:

 ===! ":fontawesome-brands-java: `Java`"